 Physical health can quickly become an area of concern for caregivers.
 Many caregivers report difficulty finding time to visit the doctor for themselves, and they might also neglect their own health care due to financial difficulties.
 However, caregivers who develop serious health problems may end up unable to care for anyone else.
-People providing care to others may experience health concern such as:
+People providing care to others may experience health concerns such as:

-- The exacerbation or return of a preexisting or previous illness.
+- The exacerbation or return of a preexisting or previous illness

 - Insomnia or fatigue

 - A weakened immune system

 - An injury caused by improper lifting or transferring of the person being cared for